-Melanoma can be treated in various ways.
+Melanoma symptoms can be treated in various ways.
 Which treatment may work best for you?
-It depends on the size, place, and stage of your melanoma.
+It depends on the size, place, and stage of your melanoma skin cancer.

-If your healthcare provider thinks you might have melanoma, you will likely need certain exams and tests to be sure.
+If your healthcare provider thinks you might have melanoma skin cancer, you will likely need certain exams and tests to be sure.
 Diagnosing melanoma starts with your healthcare provider asking you questions.
 He or she will ask you about your health history, your symptoms, risk factors, and family history of disease.
 Your healthcare provider will also examine you.
-He or she will take a close look at any suspicious moles or other marks on your skin.
+He or she will take a close look at any suspicious moles, classic melanoma symptoms, or other marks on your skin.

 It’s normal to feel afraid.
 Learning about your cancer and the treatment options you have can make you feel less afraid.
 This also helps you work with your healthcare team and make the best choices for your treatment.
 You can also ask to speak with a counselor.
 Here are some questions you can ask.

 Tests after a diagnosis of melanoma

 Once you’re diagnosed with melanoma, you may need more tests.
 These tests help your healthcare providers learn more about your cancer.
 They can help show if the cancer has grown into nearby areas or spread to other parts of your body.
 The test results help your healthcare providers decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.
 You may need one or more of these tests.